fvaleri/strimzi-debugging/sessions/001/README.md

 ## Kafka introduction and deployments

-[Apache Kafka](https://kafka.apache.org) is a distributed streaming platform that lets you read, write, store, and process messages across many machines.
+[Apache Kafka](https://kafka.apache.org) stands as a distributed streaming platform, enabling the seamless reading, writing, storage, and processing of messages across numerous machines.

-The [CNCF Strimzi](https://strimzi.io) project includes a set of operators, which help in deploying and manging Kafka clusters on Kubernetes.
+The [CNCF Strimzi](https://strimzi.io) project encompasses a suite of operators designed to streamline the deployment and management of Kafka clusters within Kubernetes environments.

-Not every use case justifies the additional complexity that Kafka brings to the table.
+However, it's crucial to acknowledge that not every scenario warrants the added intricacy Kafka introduces.
-It is best suited when you have a high throughput of relatively small messages that traditional message brokers struggle to manage, or you have near realtime stream processing requirements.
+It is best suited when handling a high volume of relatively small messages, a task traditional message brokers struggle with, or when faced with near real-time stream processing needs.

-Kafka provides two main layers that can scale independently: the storage layer, which stores messages efficiently in a cluster of brokers, and the compute layer which is built on top of the producer and consumer APIs.
+Kafka functions on two primary layers capable of independent scaling: the storage layer, efficiently storing messages within a broker cluster, and the compute layer, built atop producer and consumer APIs.
-There are also two higher level APIs: the connect API for integration with external systems and the streams API for stream processing.
+Additionally, it offers two higher-level APIs: the Connect API for seamless integration with external systems and the Streams API tailored for stream processing tasks.

-Within a cluster, the control plane handles cluster metadata, while the data plane handles user data.
+Within a cluster, the control plane manages cluster metadata, while the data plane handles user data.
-A broker in a cluster is elected as controller, which has the additional responsibility of managing the states of data partitions and replicas and for performing administrative tasks like reassigning partitions.
+A broker within the cluster assumes the role of controller, bearing the additional responsibility of overseeing data partition and replica states, along with executing administrative duties like partition reassignment.
-In ZooKeeper mode there is only one elected controller, while in the new KRaft mode we have a quorum of controllers, where only one is active at any time, while the others are ready to take over in case of failure.
+In ZooKeeper mode, a singular controller is elected, while the newer KRaft mode operates with a quorum of controllers, ensuring one active controller at any given time with the others ready to take over in the event of a failure.

 <p align="center"><img src="images/cluster.png" height=250/></p>

-Kafka uses a binary communication protocol over TCP (KRPC).
-The protocol defines APIs as request/response message pairs and includes both the message format and error codes.
+Kafka employs a binary communication protocol over TCP (KRPC), delineating APIs into request/response message pairs inclusive of message formats and error codes.
-Clients send messages in the exact same binary format that brokers write to disk.
+Clients transmit messages mirroring the exact binary format brokers utilize for disk writing.
-The protocol is backwards and forwards compatible, however there can be issues in case of message format changes.
+While the protocol remains both backward and forward compatible, changes in the message format can pose potential issues.
 This hasn't happened for a long time, but there is no guarantee.
 Typically, every client opens N+1 connections, where N is the number of brokers in the cluster and 1 connection is for metadata updates.
 Client requests are processed in the same order they are sent.

-Each message is modeled as a record with timestamp, key, value, and optional headers.
+Each message is represented as a record featuring a timestamp, key, value, and optional headers.
-Key and value are just byte arrays, which gives you the flexibility to encode the data in whatever format you want using your favorite serializer.
+The key and value are byte arrays, affording flexibility in data encoding via preferred serializers.
-The timestamp is always present, but it can be set by the application when it sends (default), or by the Kafka runtime when it receives.
+While the timestamp is consistently present, its establishment can be either by the application during transmission (default) or by the Kafka runtime upon receipt.
-Whenever possible, records are buffered and sent in batches (a single request can include multiple batches, one for each partition).
+Where possible, records are buffered and dispatched in batches, facilitating efficient processing.

 Messages are stored in a topic, which is further divided into one or more partitions, distributed evenly across the brokers.
 Each partition is stored on disk as a series of fixed-size commit logs called segments.